Contributors: Beverly Parrish, Kathy Guggenmos

 For example, if you were planning a trip to Disneyland, you would prepare in advance to make the most of your stay.
 You would research the best places to stay and the most economical way to feed your family.
 You would also familiarize yourself in advance with the available activities and the layout of the park so that you would be sure to experience the things most important to you.

-While a THSC Convention isn’t as expensive as a trip to Disneyland, planning your time is worth the effort.
+While a THSC Convention is nowhere near as expensive as a trip to Disneyland, planning your time is worthwhile.
 You probably won’t want to take all of these steps, so just pick and choose what seems workable for you and forget the rest.

 Let’s be real—it’s practically impossible to make a good plan if you only start at Convention itself.
 The sheer size of the vendor hall, the number of choices, the number of people, and the opportunities to hear speakers can be overwhelming!